Zammad MCP Server: Setup Guide for Claude and Cursor

 - Python 3.11+ (or

-uvxwithout a global install) - A running Zammad instance (self-hosted, cloud, or Docker dev stack)
+uvxwithout a global install) - A running Zammad instance (6.0+; tested with 7.1 — self-hosted, cloud, or Docker dev stack)

 - A Zammad personal access token